francescomoriello/projects/README.md

 ## Binimial Trees

-The Jupyter notebook contains a theoretical overview of pricing in the binomial tree model, and its implementation for vanilla European and American options.
+The Jupyter notebook contains a theoretical overview of pricing in the binomial tree model, and its implementation for various European and American options.
 Convergence of binomial prices to Black-Scholes prices is discussed.

 Available also [Here](https://nbviewer.jupyter.org/github/francescomoriello/Quantitative-Analysis/blob/main/Binomial_Trees.ipynb)